-Why is Brunei one of barely over a dozen countries which are currently in recession?
+Why has Brunei barely escaped recession a decade after the last global financial crisis?
 Low oil prices are the main contributor.

-Brunei’s vast oil reserves made it Southeast Asia’s richest country on a per capita basis.
+Vast oil reserves once made Brunei Southeast Asia’s richest country on a per capita basis.
 The nation barely diversified its economy outside the oil and gas sector though.
-This is contrary to Dubai, for example, which used its oil money to become a financial hub.

 With crude oil at around 1/3rd of prices seen in 2014, it’s easy to understand why Brunei is going through rough times.